atulkrishnathakur/fprofile/README.md

 url for help: https://www.geeksforgeeks.org/nohup-command-in-linux-with-examples/

-- run the nohup uvicorn main:app --host 0.0.0.0 and --port 8080 > uvicorn.log 2>&1 & because we have set the proxy_pass in /etc/nginx/sites-available/default file
+- run the nohup uvicorn main:app --host 0.0.0.0 and --port 8080 --reload > uvicorn.log 2>&1 & because we have set the proxy_pass in /etc/nginx/sites-available/default file
+- note: If you run uvicorn command with --reload then you can upload changes and your change will be reflect.
+Some time you have need to fix the bug

 ```
+ # run with --reload option
+ (env):/var/www/fprofile$ nohup uvicorn main:app --host 0.0.0.0 --port 8080 --reload > uvicorn.log 2>&1 &

+ # Or run without --reload option
  (env):/var/www/fprofile$ nohup uvicorn main:app --host 0.0.0.0 --port 8080 > uvicorn.log 2>&1 &

 ```
+ - run the nohup uvicorn main:app --host 0.0.0.0 and --port 8080 --reload > uvicorn.log 2>&1 & because we have set the proxy_pass in /etc/nginx/sites-available/default file
+ - note: If you run uvicorn command without --reload then you can upload changes but your chage will not be reflect.
+Your project stable and you have not need to change then run uvicorn without --reload option

+ - Now you can close your ssh or putty and check your public IP address your fastapi project is running

  - check running process

  ```
  sudo netstat -plten |grep ':8080'

  ```
- - If you have need then you can kill the process
+ - If you run your uvicorn command without --reload and you want to upload some chage and you want to reflect your change then you can kill the process
+ - After killing process your project will give forbiden error

  command: kill -9 [process ID (PID)]